doliG/poc_events/README.md

 ## What is it?

-This is a proof of concept (POC), and how different application can communicate to the same analytic layer.
+This is a proof of concept (POC), of how different application can communicate to the same analytic layer.

 This could be useful in case of micro front-end.